mikebelanger/cljs-blend4web/README.md

 It would be really cool if the live-coded scene be translated back into a Blender scene.
 Unfortunately, I can't figure this out, and I'm planning on Blender just outputting stuff.
 If you have any ideas, please let me know!

-### I've just skimmed through everything so I can download this and play around.
+### I've just skimmed through to download this and play.

-I don't blame you, hypothetical internetian.
+I don't blame you, eager and hypothetical internetian.
 Also, I'm glad you're interested.
 Presuming you understand a bit about clojurescript, blend4web and JS, you're probably off to a good start.
-That said, I can barely get this thing to work, so please be sure that you're comfortable with Clojurescript, boot-clj, JS, and even some blend4web.
+If not, I have to warn you: this is unstable, and subject to change.
+I can barely get this thing to work, so please be sure that you're comfortable with Clojurescript, boot-clj, JS, and even some blend4web.

 Assuming you already have Java 7 or 8 running, Clojure, [boot-clj](http://www.boot-clj.com/), your best bet is to clone the package repo into your local maven repo.
 On OS X/Linux, that's a command-lining of: